budak7273/Woodcutter/README.md

 - Armor Stand -> 5 sticks
 - Crossbow -> 4 sticks
 - Boat -> 5 planks of the respective wood
+- Chest Boat -> 13 planks of the respective wood

 ## Commands (operators only)

-* `/function woodcutter:reinstall`
+- `/function woodcutter:reinstall`
-  * Convenience command.
+  - Convenience command.
 Reinstalls the pack from scratch and reloads all datapacks.
     Has the potential to fix bugs you encounter with the datapack.
-* `/function woodcutter:uninstall`
+- `/function woodcutter:uninstall`
-  * Run before uninstalling the pack - cleans up all scoreboard values and such.
+  - Run before uninstalling the pack - cleans up all scoreboard values and such.
-* `/function woodcutter:recipe_info`
+- `/function woodcutter:recipe_info`
-  * Display the informational message players see when they visit a Stonecutter, has a link to this page.
+  - Display the informational message players see when they visit a Stonecutter, has a link to this page.
-* `/scoreboard players set wc_checker_interval wc_options <value>`
+- `/scoreboard players set wc_checker_interval wc_options <value>`
-  * Set the update interval to a number of ticks.
+  - Set the update interval to a number of ticks.
 Default is 30.
 You shouldn't have to change this.